 The Urban Land Institute is a global non-profit education and research institute supported by its members.
 Its mission is to provide leadership in the responsible use of land and in creating and sustaining thriving communities worldwide.
-Established in 1936, the Institute has almost 40,000 members in 82 countries representing all aspects of land use and development disciplines.
+Established in 1936, the Institute has over 40,000 members around the world representing all aspects of land use and development disciplines.

-ULI has been active in Europe since the early 1990s and today we have over 2,600 members across 27 different countries.
-ULI Europe has a particularly strong presence in the major European real estate markets of the UK, Germany, France and the Netherlands but is also active in emerging markets such as Turkey and Poland.
+ULI has been active in Europe since the early 1990s and today we have over 3,000 members.
+ULI Europe has a particularly strong presence in the major European real estate markets of the UK, Germany, France, and the Netherlands but is also active in emerging markets such as Turkey and Poland.

-A message from Francisco Horta e Costa, ULI Portugal Chair
+A message from Eduardo Abreu, ULI Portugal Chair

-One of my key goals is to increase the number of Young Leaders in ULI Portugal.
+Other of my goals is to increase the number of Young Leaders in ULI Portugal.
 These ULI members under 35 years old are the future of our industry.
-With their energy, creativity and enthusiasm, the ULI Portugal Young Leaders will help raise our profile and position as a leading land use organisation in Portugal.
+With their energy, creativity and enthusiasm, the ULI Portugal Young Leaders will help raise our profile and position as a leading land use organization in Portugal.

 We will play an active role in shaping the dialogue around land use issues in Portugal by working with key decision makers in the field to enhance sustainability and responsibility in the development process.
 Let us know if you wish to become a member of this prestigious group by e-mailing firstname.lastname@example.org.